HKH191/HKHMods/index.md

-## Welcome to GitHub Pages
+## Welcome to HKH191 Mods

-You can use the [editor on GitHub](https://github.com/Kochiro76/HKHMods/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This site is used to maintain the mod settings required to install my mods to GTAV using mod installer created by Kochiro.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+The installer

 ### Markdown